naveen1m/job-finder-application/README.md

 ## **Core Functionalities**
 - **For Job Seekers**:
-  - Search and filter job listings by location, industry, and salary.
+  - Search and filter job listings by location, and salary.
   - Submit job applications and track their status in real-time.
 - **For Employers**:
   - Post job openings and manage application data.